-Data recovery capabilities are adopted by organisations to assist in protecting business critical and external facing systems from risks surrounding data loss.
+Data recovery capabilities are adopted by organisations to assist in protecting business-critical and external-facing systems from risks surrounding data loss.

-Minimum Maturity Level: CMM 2

-CMM 4 Quantitatively Controlled Organisations have identified and regularly review and update their data recovery requirements.
-Data recovery testing or auditing is undertaken on a regular basis and the results communicated to management or applicable data owners, and any necessary remediations are undertaken accordingly.
+Organisations have identified and regularly review and update their data recovery requirements.

+Data recovery testing or auditing is undertaken on a regular basis and the results are communicated to management or applicable data owners, and any necessary remediations are undertaken accordingly.

 Investment and/or funding to support data backup and recovery solutions is incorporated into business-as-usual.

 Roles and responsibilities for carrying out recovery activities are mapped to individual roles and tested during Disaster Recovery Plan/Business Continuity Plan (DRP/BCP) testing.

+CMM 3 andardised

-CMM 3 Standardised Organisations have identified their data recovery requirements.
-Data recovery testing and auditing is undertaken on a regular basis and the results communicated to management/applicable data owners.
-Backups are taken of all systems in line with the data recovery requirements.
+Organisations have identified their data recovery requirements.

+Data recovery testing and auditing is undertaken on a regular basis and the results are communicated to management or applicable data owners.

+Backups are taken of all systems, in line with the data recovery requirements.

 Roles and responsibilities for carrying out recovery activities are mapped to individual roles.

-CMM 2 Planned & Tracked Organisations have identified their data recovery requirements for critical systems.
+CMM 2 anned & Tracked

+Organisations have identified their data recovery requirements for critical systems.

 Organisations have in place relevant documentation to support data recovery.

 Data recovery testing is undertaken on an ad-hoc basis.

 Roles and responsibilities for carrying out recovery activities are defined but may be team-based.

-Backups are taken of critical systems.
+Backups of critical systems are taken.

+⊣ ര

+Ξ

+2 ⊆

+Σ 0

+ວ u

+$\mathbf{\mathcal{C}}$